 Working with our NHS

-In conjunction with the Pediatric Physiotherapy Unit of the local NHS Mental Health Trust, the Club offers specialist 1 hour football coaching sessions for children with autism and related challenges, from the age of 6 until early teens.
-They take place on the main pitch at The Dave Bryant Stadium in Donkey Lane on Thursdays between 4-6pm in 3 blocks of 6 sessions throughout the year, costing £30 per block.
+In conjunction with the Pediatric Physiotherapy Unit of the local NHS Mental Health Trust, the Club offers specialist 1 hour football coaching sessions for children with autism and related challenges, from the age of 5 to 11.
+They take place on the main pitch at The Dave Bryant Stadium in Donkey Lane or the playing field next to the stadium on Thursdays 4.30-5.30pm.
+Sessions are in 3 blocks of 6 sessions throughout the year, costing £12 per block.
+The next sessions are from June 11th 2026 to July 16th 2026.
 A free taster session is available.

 Alfie Russell, our coach, has a marvelous empathy with the children with an emphasis, not only on developing skills, e.g. dribbling, passing and shooting, but having fun in a non-competitive environment, both from a playing and verbal prospective.
 It is so encouraging for the adults present to see their child improving their skills, develop a lovely relationship with the other children and witness the joy when their child scores a goal.
 Additionally the child’s physical development is considerably enhanced.